Home page Weekly Schedule Study Aids Blackboard Charlie's History Writing Center Official Websites

 Blue Separator Bar

 Students are required to follow the events in one country of the world throughout their enrollment in this course; it is easiest to do this "online" instead of reading the daily newspaper, but you can certainly do that too.
 (There are a number of library databases, such as Proquest, that you can use to find relevant articles for this assignment.
 As a starting point for research, check the Loudoun campus library.)
 Sometimes, it is preferable that you choose to focus on a particular issue in one country, e.g., such as the Kurd minority in Iraq instead of just "Iraq."
 You can choose a country from any area of the world except North America.
-In week 1 of the course, when you submit your introduction, you should also send your country/topic to your instructor for approval.
+When you submit your introduction, you should also send your country/topic to your instructor for approval.

 Do NOT wait until the last minute to undertake this assignment.